W. H. Burford & Sons: Philanthropy and Public Works

 William Burford's many offices, services and philanthropic deeds included:

 Justice of the Peace from 1890 to 1893.

 For over 60 years he was a member of the council of the Chamber of Manufactures, and served both as president and vice-president.

 For some years he was a member of the Adelaide Hospital Board, resigning in 1913.

 He was on the committee of the Home for Incurables.

 He was on the board of the Adelaide Licensing Bench from 1902.

 For 12 years he served as a member of the Unley Council.

 He was alderman and councillor on the Glenelg Council.

 He was a vice-president of the Industrial School for the Blind and Royal Institution for the Blind from its foundation, and of the organising committee for its Great Floral Fair.

 He was treasurer of Adelaide City Mission until 1902.

 He was on the board of the Adelaide Benevolent and Strangers' Friend Society.

 He was on the board of the Belair Inebriate Retreat.

-He was a life member of the Adelaide Y.M.C.A., and its president from 1914.
+He was a life member of the Adelaide YMCA, and its president from 1914.

 He was, like his father, a lifelong member of the Church of Christ, originally with the Grote Street Church, then Unley and Glenelg, which were established largely due to his generosity.

 He donated his property in Unley to the Church of Christ, to assist in establishing Ellerslie College, a Church of Christ school for girls at Magill Road, Magill.

 For over 30 years he supported Church missions to India and China.

 He was a generous supporter of the British and Foreign Bible Society.

 Mrs Burford was a prominent member of the Wattle Blossom League (later Wattle Day League) and held an annual function at "Monomeith", the Burfords' summer residence at Ashton.